 We require third parties to respect the security of your data and to treat it in accordance with the law.

-We may transfer your personal information outside the EEA.
+We may transfer your personal information outside the UK.
 If we do, you can expect a similar degree of protection in respect of your personal information.
 Further details can be found below under Cross Border Transfer.

 Data protection laws grant you, as a Data Subject, certain ‘information rights’, which are summarised below:

 Right of access - You have the right to obtain a copy of information we hold about you.

 Right of rectification or erasure - If you feel that any data that we hold about you is inaccurate; you have the right to ask us to correct or rectify it.
 You also have a right to ask us to erase information about you where you can demonstrate that the data, we hold is no longer needed by us, or if you withdraw the consent upon which our processing is based, or if you feel that we are unlawfully processing your data.
 Please note that we may be entitled to retain your personal data despite your request, for example if we are under a separate legal obligation to retain it.
 Your right of rectification and erasure extends to anyone we have disclosed your personal information to and we will take all reasonable steps to inform those with whom we have shared their data about your request for erasure.